echronos/echronos/packages/rtos-example/rtos-example-manual.md

   Both mutexes' priority ceilings are lower than that of the highest-priority task (A).
   All three tasks (B, Y, Z) intermittently wake the highest-priority task (A) to show that it is prioritized above all others regardless of other tasks' acquisition of either of the two mutexes.

+  Part 4 demonstrates a lock attempt on a mutex by task (B) timing out due to task (A) not unlocking the mutex until after the requested timeout has expired.

+  Part 5 demonstrates a lock attempt on a mutex by task (B) succeeding before its timeout due to task (A) unlocking the mutex within the requested time.

-  Part 4 has one task (A) lock a mutex whose priority ceiling is lower than its task priority, which is illegal.
+  Part 6 has one task (A) lock a mutex whose priority ceiling is lower than its task priority, which is illegal.
   This triggers a fatal error.

 The following is the expected output of the Phact mutex demo: